mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/common-elements/activities/client-activities/close-page.md

 Close page closes the currently open page.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

-See [Microflow Element Common Properties](microflow-element-common-properties) for properties that all microflow activities share (for example, caption).
+See [Microflow Element Common Properties](/refguide7/microflow-element-common-properties/) for properties that all microflow activities share (for example, caption).
 This page only describes the properties specific to the action.

 {{% /alert %}}